Canon 1D X Mark II vs Olympus PEN-F

 Studio photographers will appreciate that the Canon 1D X Mark II (unlike the PEN-F) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 1DX Mark II and the PEN-F are recent models that are part of the current product line-up.
-The 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
+The PEN-F is a recent model that features in the current product line-up of Olympus.
+In contrast, the 1DX Mark II has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1DX Mark II was succeeded by the Canon 1DX Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 1D X Mark II or the Olympus PEN-F – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D X Mark II: